Turkey thanks Pakistan for solidarity over Izmir quake losses

-The Turkish Foreign Ministry added that “May Allah bless both our nations and eternal friends”.
+The Turkish Foreign Ministry added that “May Allah bless both our nations and eternal friendship”.

-Sincere thanks to brotherly people of #Pakistan for expressing sympaty for the earthquake in İzmir and strong solidarity with the Turkish people.

 Turkey’s ambassador in Pakistan Mustafa Yurdakul also expressed gratitude to Pakistan for always standing by his country in difficult times.